-The effective tax rate for the first quarter of fiscal 2012 was up to 33.8 percent compared to 29.3 percent in the first quarter of fiscal 2011.
-The increase in the effective tax rate was primarily the result of the expiration of the Federal Research and Development Tax Credit on December 31, 2011, whereas our tax rate in the first quarter of fiscal 2011 was benefited by the reinstatement and retroactive credit.
+The effective tax rate for the second quarter of fiscal 2012 was 34.1 percent compared to 33.4 percent for the second quarter of fiscal 2011.
+The effective tax rate for the year-to-date periods of fiscal 2012 and 2011 was 34.0 percent and 32.6 percent, respectively.
+The increases in the effective tax rates were primarily the result of the expiration of the Federal Research and Development Tax Credit on December 31, 2011, whereas our tax rate in the first quarter of fiscal 2011 was benefited by the reinstatement and retroactive credit.